couchand/force.js/README.md

  * `apex_class_name`
    * the name of the Apex test class to execute

-Returns a promise with resolves with the results of the test.
+Returns a promise which resolves with the results of the test.

 	#get( path )